tariq-hasan/leetcode/data_structures/trees.md

 - Usage: Often used in database indexing due to its ability to handle range queries efficiently.

 - Advantages: Better performance for sequential access and range queries compared to B-Trees.

-# Binary Tree

-- Definition: Each node has at most two children.

-## Binary Search Tree

-- Definition: For any given node, all elements in the left subtree are smaller, and all elements in the right subtree are larger.

-- Time complexity for insertion, deletion, and search operations: _O(h)_
-  - _h ~ log n_ in the average case of balanced trees
-  - _h ~ n_ in the worst case of skewed trees

-# N-ary Tree

-## Ternary Tree

 # Trie (Prefix Tree)